mwaylabs/relution-client-security/README.md

 ###User Information
 the Userservice will be filled in after succesfully Login available Methods check the [documentation](http://mwaylabs.github.io/relution-client-security).

+###Header Information
+the HeaderService will be filled in after succesfully Login available Variables are
+	- HeaderService.XGoferUser
+	- HeaderService.XServer
+	- HeaderService.XRelutionVersion

 ###Available Translation Keys
 ````